Hi guys!

 Place boiled egg in the corner of the bento box and top with sliced green onion.

-Make sure to tap out excess water on paper towel from green onion!
+Make sure to tap out excess water on a paper towel from green onion!

 Enjoy!